-NATIVE SOURCE VIDEO ICON
+REC 709 SOURCE ICON

-The first option is "Native Source Video".
-This option will display the video source without an processing.
-When connected to a camera this means the image you are viewing is the untouched camera output e.g. a standard Rec.709 image, a Rec.709 image with a selected picture profile applied, Log image etc. If this may be a standard REC.709 image, a REC.709 image with a selected picture profile applied or an image that is has a LOG curve applied to it.
+The first option is "Rec 709" which is the Native Source Video.
+This option will display the video source without any processing.
+When connected to a camera this means the image you are viewing is the untouched camera output e.g. a standard Rec.709 image, a Rec.709 image with a selected picture profile applied, Log image etc. This may be a standard REC.709 image, a REC.709 image with a selected picture profile applied or an image that is has a LOG curve applied to it.

 With this mode selected you have the option to change the screen brightness by adjusting the slider.
-As you slide to the right the brightness will increase and when at 100% the image will be using the full 1500 NITs of the display.
-As with any electronic screen device increasing the brightness will increase the power draw and battery life will be effected accordingly.
+As you slide to the right the brightness will increase and when at 100% the image will be using the full 1200 NITs of the display.
+As with any electronic screen device increasing the brightness will increase the power draw and battery life will be affected accordingly.